 Churches of various denominations including the synagogues are representative works of prominent architects from the Victorian, Federation and Inter-War periods.
-The public buildings objectives Objectives 01 To ensure the
+The public building include the former Council Chambers, the embassies and the post office and bank buildings.

 To ensure that any new work is carried out with due regard to the significance of the 01 building and its setting.